Compare the Costs of In-Home Care with Assisted Living

 Evaluating the cost of an assisted living community or memory care community is straightforward once you have toured a community.
 The community will assess your parent’s needs and provide your family with a breakdown of the costs and what that includes.
 But to make an “apples-to-apples” comparison with in-home care will take a little more work on your part.
 You will need to assess all the costs for your parent to live at home.
 In-home care services charge on an hourly basis, but it does not include living expenses such as rent or mortgage, property taxes, insurance, home maintenance, utilities, and food.
 These at-home living expenses should be part of your evaluation for a precise comparison.

-The average monthly cost for an assisted living community in California is $4,275 per month and $4,660 per month in Washington, according to Genworth.
-If your parent needs additional services due to memory loss, a memory care community ranges between $5,500-9,500 per month.
+The average monthly cost for an assisted living community in California is $4,500 per month and $5,550 per month in Washington, according to Genworth.
 But if your parent needs around-the-clock care, an assisted living or memory care community will cost much less than a comparable 24-hour, live-in home health aide.

 When considering in-home care, you need to assess the number of hours of assistance your parent will need.
-A home health aide costs between $23 and $35 per hour.
-If you are working full time and need someone to stay with your parent 40 hours per week, then it will cost approximately $3,220-4,900 per month; this does not include the additional at-home living expenses.
+If you are working full time and need someone to stay with your parent 40 hours per week, then it will cost approximately $5,339 – 5,814 per month in California and Washington State.
 Also, you will need to consider any modifications to the home (ramp, handrail, grab bars, chair lift, and bathroom fixtures) for safety and comfort.
 As their caregiver, you would handle their care between scheduled hours, manage the schedules of your in-home care staff, and cover if help is not available or during holidays.
 And you need to prepare for increased hours if their needs change or health declines.

 As you evaluate your options, weigh the intangible benefits and amenities that come with living in an assisted living community: